Career Spotlight: Manufacturing

 Do manufacturing jobs pay well?

-Yes, you can make good money in manufacturing.
-In 2021, the average annual wage for a high-skilled manufacturing job in Illinois was $79,4095.
+Yes, you can make good money in this field.
+In 2021, the average annual wage for a high-skilled factory job was $79,409, states the Illinois Manufacturers' Association.
 This was 11.7% higher than other jobs in the state on average.
-Plus, most workers6 in manufacturing were eligible for health insurance benefits.
+And most workers were eligible for health insurance benefits, says NAM.

 In addition, manufacturing is not the dirty job of old.
-In Lake County, most manufacturing7 is done for pharmaceutical, plastic and medical products.
+In Lake County, companies mostly make pharmaceutical, plastic and medical products, reports Lake County Partners.
 Manufacturing today relies on advanced technologies like automation, robotics, computers, software, sensors and networks.
 It also may be done in clean-room environments.

-Nor is manufacturing a job just for men.
-In Lake County, 41%8 of manufacturing employees are women.
+Nor is it a job just for men.
+In Lake County, 41% of employees are women.

 What kind of jobs can I do in manufacturing?

-Many different jobs exist in manufacturing.
+Many different jobs exist.
 Some of the most in-demand jobs involve:

 - Welding and fabrication technology – welder, fabricator, finishing technician, welder fitter, MIG welder, TIG welder, braze operator, machine operator, spot welder.